PROFILE

 to its strategic location astride a number of

-key international maritime straits.
-Relations
+key international maritime straits, particularly

-advanced significantly since the election of
+since the election of President Yudhoyono in

-President Yudhoyono in October 2004.
-The U.S.
+October 2004.
+The U.S. played a role in

-independence in the late 1940s and appreciated
+Indonesian independence in the late 1940s and

-Indonesia's role as a staunch anti-communist
+appreciated Indonesia's role as an

-bulwark during the Cold War.
-Cordial and
+anti-communist bulwark during the Cold War.

-cooperative relations are maintained today,
+Cooperative relations are maintained today,

 although no formal security treaties bind the